-Boxwoods (Buxaceae, or Buxus) are one of the most common evergreen shrubs, and come in a wide variety of forms and sizes.
+Boxwood is one of the most common and popular broadleaf evergreen shrubs, available in a wide variety of forms and sizes.
 If properly planted, they can offer a low maintenance source of lush green beauty in the landscape.
-They're one of the shrubs most commonly selected for hedges and topiary, because they can withstand heavy and frequent pruning, but are also useful as specimen plants in your landscape design.
-They're also commonly used for winter holiday decorating, indoors and out.
+It is one of the shrubs most commonly selected for hedges and topiary, because they can withstand heavy and frequent pruning, but it is also useful as a specimen plant in your landscape design.
+Boxwoods are also commonly used for winter holiday decorating, indoors and out.

-The boxwood shrub is native to Europe, Asia, Africa and South America.
+The boxwood shrub is native to Europe, Asia, Africa, and South America.
 Boxwood was first introduced in North America in 1653.
-Although the boxwood has enjoyed a reputation for hundreds of years as a hardy, trouble-free plant, in recent years there have been some problems with boxwood blight, which is spreading further.
-This article from The American Boxwood Society explains boxwood blight and how best to avoid and address it.
+Although the boxwood has enjoyed a reputation for hundreds of years as a hardy, trouble-free plant, in recent years there have been some problems with boxwood blight, which is gradually spreading.
+Gardeners are advised to buy from reputable nurseries that take precautions to keep their stock free of this fungal disease.

 These shrubs are somewhat slow-growing, with firm, thick leaves that are on the small side.
 It can take several years for a boxwood to reach mature size: something to keep in mind if trying to grow them into hedges.
 Most boxwoods range in color from yellow-green to dark green, and usually don't have blue-green tones.